 Canola oil is predominantly composed of unsaturated fatty acids (UFAs), including 62 percent oleic acid, a monounsaturated fatty acid (MUFA), and 9 and 19 percent of polyunsaturated fatty acids (PUFAs) alpha-linolenic acid (ALA) and linoleic acid (LA), respectively.
 In fact, canola oil has the least saturated fatty acids (SFAs), only 7 percent, and the most omega-3 ALA of all common cooking oils.
+(See dietary fat comparison chart for oils.)
 It is also a good source of vitamins E and K as well as plant sterols.
-Using canola oil as an everyday cooking oil is a simple, affordable way for Americans to reduce their risk of heart disease and gain other health benefits.
+Using canola oil as an everyday cooking oil is a simple, affordable way for Americans to reduce their risk of heart disease, metabolic syndrome and type 2 diabetes while increasing their intake of nutrients of concern: vitamin E and the essential fatty acid ALA.